codeigniter4/shield/docs/references/authentication/tokens.md

 ### Access Token Lifetime

-Tokens will expire after a specified amount of time has passed since they have been used.
+Tokens will expire after a specified amount of time has passed since they last have been used.

 By default, this is set to 1 year.
 You can change this value by setting the `$unusedTokenLifetime` value.
 This is